 The proposal I submitted consisted of two elements, which would hopefully combine into a third that would bowl over the selection panel.
 The first element had about it a conceptual tweak and I called it ‘looking into time’.
 The ‘legs’ that were to support the seating surface would consist of stacked end-grain blocks.
 Looking into end-grain is looking into the time taken to grow the material.
 This seemed metaphorically appropriate and in tune with the museum.

 The second element was to be a succinctness of construction detail using the conceptual building blocks.
 Each end-grain stack was to consist of ten rows of ten blocks each measuring 40mm by 40mm.
-These in turn would support at each end 10 staves 40mm thick and of sufficient length to sit four to five people.
-The upper surface of the ten staves were to be sculpted into a convex shape.
-When it comes to comfort, this shape is seemingly counter-intuitive.
-However, it is the back half of the curve that provides the comfort.
-If you have any doubts, pop along and sit on the benches to discover their surprising comfort.
-The comfort of the convex curve was hopefully going to provide a sensuality to the design.
+These in turn would support at each end ten staves 40mm thick and of sufficient length to sit four to five people.
+The upper surface of the ten staves was to be sculpted into a convex shape.
+When it comes to comfort, this shape is seemingly counter-intuitive; however, it is the back half of the curve that provides it.
+If you have any doubts, pop along and sit on the benches to test out the theory.
+This comfort of the convex curve was hopefully going to provide a sensuality to the design.
 The succinctness and sensuality would be combined further in the reciprocation of the upper surface’s convex curve on its underside, which would give it an aerofoil shape in cross section, 96mm thick at its centre and thus providing sufficient beam strength to support five or six people, without the need for additional under-frame support.

-The timber chosen for the benches is grown at Aconbury Wood in Herefordshire, a Duchy woodland and subject to the exacting management systems of cropping and replenishment insisted upon by the Duchy.
-Its provenance is known and recorded and it shares along with most English woodlands, a less aggressive management than continental or North American timber.
+The timber chosen for the benches is grown at Aconbury Wood in Herefordshire, a Duchy woodland which is subject to the exacting management systems of cropping and replenishment insisted upon by its owners.
+Its provenance is known and recorded and it shares, along with most English woodlands, a less aggressive management than continental or North American timber.
 Thus the trees are often smaller with more branches, ‘faults’ and knots.
-By making the benches out of smaller end-grain blocks and narrow staves that are reconfigured into larger surfaces, we are able to be more intentionally economic in our use of the tree and we are able to use more of the tree than would be the case if we used the larger boards only.
+By making the benches out of smaller end-grain blocks and narrow staves that are reconfigured into larger surfaces, we are able to be more intentionally economic in our use of the tree and we are able to use more of it than would be the case if we used the larger boards only.

 I have been infatuated with trees and their timber my whole life.
 From getting up to unspeakable mischief beneath them in my youth to studying them in my academic degrees, and eventually to manipulating their gift of a material as a designer maker, I’ve come to view timber as recycled sunshine and rainwater and I seek to memorialise them through my furniture.
 I’ll leave you to judge if I’ve succeeded with the Ashmolean benches.